Home

 2D DIA is gaining acceptance in geotechnical engineering research.
 Three-dimensional (3D) DIA extracts features from 8-12 projections of a particle thus it is believed to verge on the true particle morphology.
 DIA is fast, efficient, and convenient for characterizing thousands of particles quickly; nevertheless, it captures shapes that are fundamentally different than the 3D morphologies reconstructed using micro-computed tomography (µCT).
 In DIA particle features are interpreted using external images of a particle, which fail to account for differences in imaging perspectives.
 In addition, 2D and 3D shape descriptors are influenced by differences in dimensionality projection owing to variations in definition, dimensionality, and perspectives of the particle images employed which causes them to differ from their 3D counterparts.

-3D DIA and Micro-CT Measurement
+Comparison of 3D DIA and µCT

 Accuracy of 3D DIA